Leo Harrison: Understudy to Neil McCorkell

 During the war his eyesight had continued to deteriorate, necessitating him to wear spectacles.
 Following the war, the new Hampshire captain and secretary Desmond Eagar inherited an ageing pre-war side, but was determined to build a younger team using local talent — amongst them Harrison.
 He played seven times for Hampshire in the 1946 County Championship, and while still serving in the RAF, he played for the Royal Air Force cricket team against Worcestershire, in addition to making four appearances for the Combined Services; for both teams, he would play alongside his Hampshire teammate Alan Shirreff.
 During the early part of his post-war career with Hampshire, Harrison would play solely as a batsman, with the wicket-keeping duties being occupied by Neil McCorkell.
 He established himself in the Hampshire eleven in 1947, making 22 appearances in which he scored 567 runs at an average of 20.25.
-He made the same number of appearances in 1922, but generally struggled with the bat, scoring 256 runs at an average of 8.82; he did however find increased wicket-keeping opportunities when deputising for Harrison.
+He made the same number of appearances in 1948, but generally struggled with the bat, scoring 256 runs at an average of 8.82; he did however find increased wicket-keeping opportunities when deputising for McCorkell.

 When McCorkell broke a finger in May 1949, Harrison deputised as wicket-keeper for two months.
 He stood as an umpire in a first-class match between the Combined Services and Hampshire in 1949.
 He featured just ten times in 1950, and once again struggled with the bat in scoring 152 runs at an average of 9.50.
 In the proceeding season, he was again called upon to deputise as wicket-keeper for McCorkell in May, who was injured.
 The 1951 season would prove to be successful for Harrison, with him passing a thousand runs in a season for the first time, with 1,189 at an average of 30.48 from thirty matches.
 The season was also significant for him recording his first two first-class centuries, making 122 against Worcestershire at Southampton, which he followed up with 108 against Middlesex at Portsmouth, which spared Hampshire from an innings defeat; Harrison had been awarded his county cap following his innings against Worcestershire.